donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 <Section>

 In the news when a city like LA or NY or Chicago are going to shit.
 What do they show you?
 Homeless camps.

 Not that all the businesses are staffed by only immigrants and not even our veterans have no place to stay or the ability to have jobs.

 In Santa Monica and Venice Beach I got to know lots of the homeless people and even though they did not do drugs, drink, or even smoke they would be found dead from fentanyl overdose.

 > Died in the middle of the night.
 >
 > > Snuck up on while sleeping and Injected by hispanic gangs to eliminate the competition for resources, jobs and housing vouchers.

-There are tens of thousands of elderly living in there cars as the immigrant trash have there homes now.
+There are tens of thousands of elderly living in there cars as the immigrant trash, now have there homes.

 Killing the old people, Covid's purpose, good idea if your in the Government, then they don't need there Social Security or healthcare.
 "THAT THEY WORKED AND PAID FOR".

 Just kill them is the best course, F*ck off USA GOV, you to Donald Trump and Tom Homan you are just talking shit.
 Show me idiots, "show me"!

 </Section>